donofden/HobyPi/lab/pi-camera2/README.md

 - ✅ **MJPEG live preview**, snapshots, and optional H.264 recording with bitrate control.
 - ✅ **REST API + single-page UI** mirroring the original capabilities.
 - ✅ **Automation aids**: Makefile targets and shell scripts for freeing the camera and installing dependencies.
+- ✅ **Advanced controls**: Focus/zoom adjustments, timestamp overlay, and quick metadata capture.
+- ✅ **Quality & performance** toggles for exposure and white balance.
+- ✅ **Snapshot/video thumbnails** in the control panel for rapid review.

 ## Repository Layout
 ```